About a month or 2 before your apartment lease is about to expire your landlord or apartment management company will send you notice.

 - The market rates in the entire city have gone up and we have to raise rates to remain competitive

 - Property tax rates have increased in the city and we have to raise prices.
+The owner will try and pass the increase off to you in form of a rent increase.

 - We have made upgrades across the property for everyones’s benefit.